goupaz/goupaz.com/blog/content/posts/post05/A_step-by-step_guide_on_how_to_create_a_post.md

   - Guidance
   - Post creation
 ---

-# Here are the steps you'll want to follow while writing a blog post.
+## Here are the steps you'll want to follow while writing a blog post

 ## Fork the [goupaz.com](https://github.com/goupaz/goupaz.com) github repo

 Repo or repository - a directory or storage space where your projects can live.

 ## Add blog
 * Go to the 'blog' section
 * Tap on 'data/authors' and create your author's name like "name-surname.yml" (as an example view the predecessor)